vmware-archive/kubeless/CONTRIBUTING.md

 2. The [repo owners](OWNERS) will respond to your issue promptly.
 3. If your proposed change is accepted, fork the desired repo, develop and test your code changes.
 4. Submit a pull request making sure you fill up clearly the description, point out the particular issue your PR is mitigating, and ask for code review.
+If the PR is related to Kafka, include at least the tag [Kafka] in the title.
 You will be asked to add tests (either unit or e2e tests depending on the patch) and update any affected documentation.

 ## Issues